corda/corda/docs/source/api-scanner.rst

 For example, migrating a method from an interface into a superinterface.
 Any changes to the API summary file should be included in the PR, which would then need explicit approval from either Mike Hearn, Rick Parker or Matthew Nesbit.

 .. note:: If you need to modify ``api-current.txt``, do not re-generate the file on the master branch.
-This will include new api that hasn't been released or committed to, and may be subject to change.
-Manually change the specific line or lines of the existing committed api that has changed.
+This will include new API that hasn't been released or committed to, and may be subject to change.
+Manually change the specific line or lines of the existing committed API that has changed.